-This page provides information for mail carriers in the event a package containing Dubia roaches ruptures during transit or is abandoned by a customer.
+The following is information and advice for USPS, FedEx, and other mail carriers in the event a package containing Dubia roaches ruptures in transit or is abandoned by a customer.

 What are Dubia Roaches?

-Dubia roaches are not like American cockroaches in several important ways.
-While the American cockroach is considered a pest, the Dubia roach is not.
-Dubia roaches are slow relative to other cockroaches.
-They are also fragile and cannot breed in the United States.
-Dubia roaches require tropical conditions to breed and tend to survive only within a narrow range of conditions.
-Anything less and they usually die.
-This is the case for almost all locations in the US.
-The two possible exceptions are Hawaii and Southern Florida, which restrict their importation.
+Dubia roaches are different from the American cockroach and other common roach species in several important ways.
+First, they are not pests, they move slowly relative to other cockroaches, and they are fragile.
+Second, with little exception, they cannot reproduce on their own in the United States.
+Dubia roaches require tropical conditions for breeding, and can only survive within a narrow range of temperatures.
+They cannot live on their own in almost every location in the U.S. Two possible exceptions are Hawaii and Southern Florida, and these states restrict Dubia roach importation.
 Our policy is to not ship Dubia roaches to either of these two states.

 If Dubia Roaches Escape

-When Dubia roaches escape, they usually die in hours to weeks because they have specific temperature needs.
-These temperatures are narrow for survival and even narrower for breeding.
-For example, the temperature must remain a constant 85-95°F for Dubia roach breeding.
-High humidity (50% and higher) and an abundance of food are also required.
-If any condition is lacking, they typically will not reproduce.
-When the temperature dips below this range, Dubia roaches slow and eventually stop eating.
+When Dubia roaches escape they usually die within hours or weeks.
+The temperature range they need for survival is narrow, and it’s even narrower for breeding.
+For example, the temperature must remain a constant 85-95°F in order for Dubia roaches to breed.
+They also require high humidity (50% and above) and an abundance of food.
+If any of these are inadequate, they cannot reproduce.
+When temperatures dip below this range, they slow and eventually stop eating.
 When temperatures are at or near freezing, they die quickly.

-Dubia roaches seek warmth, darkness, and moisture when they escape.
-In addition to being susceptible to cold, they also cannot survive high heat.
-They will die when temperatures are sustained above about 95°F, especially if humidity is low and conditions are dry.
+Dubia roaches that escape will seek warmth, darkness, and moisture.
+In addition to being intolerant to cold, they cannot survive high heat.
+They will die when temperatures are sustained above about 95°F, especially if humidity is low.

 If Dubia Roaches Die

-When escaped Dubia roaches die, they tend to dry out and/or are eaten by other insects or rodents.
-In these cases, they do not typically present a problem.
-However, if a shipment of Dubia roaches is exposed to conditions extreme enough to kill them (such as high or low temperatures), they may die all at once.
-Combined with a lack of adequate air circulation, they may then become foul and can smell awful.
-To dispose of dead Dubia roaches, consider sealing the roaches in a plastic bag and/or disposing of them in an outdoor trash bin or any location appropriate for the disposal of dead insects.
+Escaped Dubia roaches that die tend to dry out quickly or be eaten by other insects or rodents.
+In these cases they typically do not present a problem.
+However, when a shipment of Dubia roaches is exposed to conditions extreme enough to kill them, like very high or low temperatures, they may all die at once.
+Due to low air circulation in packages, dead roaches may become foul.
+Dead Dubia roaches have a uniquely bad smell.
+Consider disposing of them quickly.
+We suggest sealing them in a plastic bag and placing them in an outdoor trash bin or another location appropriate for the disposal of dead insects.

 Please feel free to email us with questions or if you need to contact a customer.